Set a Data Quality Warning

 - Under maintenance

-To set a data quality warning:
+To attach a data quality warning to an asset:

 - Set the visibility level.
-(Older dialogs have a checkbox for high visibility.)

-- Enter a message to display to users.
-You can format the text in a message with bold, underline, and italics, and include a link or an image.
+- If desired, enter a message to display to users.
+(In Tableau Server 2023.3 and earlier, a message is required.)You can format the text in a message with bold, underline, and italics, and include a link or an image.
 To see text formatting tips, click the information (i) icon above the Save button.

-How to set a monitoring quality warning
+How to turn on a monitoring quality warning

 You can set Tableau to monitor for two events: extract data source refresh failure and flow run failure.
 When the event occurs, Tableau generates a quality warning that appears in the same places that a manual quality warning appears.

-- Select the More actions menu (. . .) next to the extract data source or flow you want to create a warning for, and then select the appropriate option:
+- Select the actions menu (. . .) next to the extract data source or flow you want to create a warning for, and then select the appropriate option:

 - Quality Warning > Extract Refresh Monitoring